-Buddhi’s curriculum in the middle years is based on the Lower Secondary Program from Edexcel, London and is a framework for educational success for students in Years 7 to 9 (grades 6 to 8).
-Buddhi however follows an open plan classroom, and mixed age learning groups are an important aspect of our programme.
+Buddhi follows an open plan classroom, and mixed age learning groups are an important aspect of our middle year programme.
 Students of different ages learning together helps balance their social, emotional, and intellectual development by providing opportunities to support and extend individual student needs.
 A mixed age class provides an environment where the learning continuum can be maximised and managed naturally.
-Students move on to higher levels of the curriculum as and when they are ready, without the need to calendarize progression.
+Students are extended as and when they are ready, without the need to calendarize progression.

 The curriculum is further extended to allow our students to approach learning through application, research and inquiry and is founded on the following broad principles